Jerusalem

 Nomination Process

-Nominations for the 2023 Jerusalem (Al Quds) Peace Prize are now open!
-Nominations will close on 31 July 2023.
+Nominations for the 2025 Jerusalem (Al Quds) Peace Prize have closed!
+Nominations will open for the 2026 Prize in November 2025.

 Nominate a recipient for the Jerusalem (Al Quds) Peace Prize